-Mr. Sezgin received a Bachelor of Arts degree from the Middle East Technical University, an MBA from Western Michigan University and a PhD from İstanbul University's School of Economics.
-He has served in executive positions at several private banks.
-Mr. Sezgin is the Country Director of the Global Association of Risk Professionals.
-He is a board member at Garanti Pension and Life, Garanti Factoring, Garanti Leasing, Eureko Sigorta A.Ş. and the World Wildlife Fund-Turkey.
+Mr. Sezgin received a Bachelor of Arts degree from the Middle East Technical University's Department of Business Administration, an MBA from Western Michigan University and a PhD from İstanbul University's Faculty of Economics.
+He has served in executive positions at several private banks and joined the Bank in 2001.
+Mr. Sezgin is a board member at Garanti Romania, Garanti Pension and Life, Garanti Securities and the Corporate Volunteer Association Turkey.
+Mr. Sezgin has been serving as a Board member since June 2004 and has been an independent Board member since April 2013.
+He has been serving as the Chairman of the Bank's Audit Committee.
+Mr. Sezgin has 27 years of experience in banking and business administration.